Shrimp in Inferno

 olive oil

-In a large bowl, add and mix red bell pepper, yellow onion, garlic cloves, green onions, Italian zucchini, Calabrian chili peppers, chili oil, dried oregano, red pepper flakes, salt and fennel seeds.
-Heat a large fry pan over high heat.
-Once heated, drizzle enough olive oil to barely coat the bottom.
-Add mixed ingredients and sauté for five minutes or until the onions turn slightly translucent.
+In a large bowl, combine the red bell pepper, yellow onion, garlic, green onions, Italian zucchini, Calabrian chili peppers, chili oil, dried oregano, red pepper flakes, salt, and fennel seeds, mixing until evenly distributed.

 Comments